 You will work in randomly selected groups of three for this assignment.
 Groups will be posted to Moodle later this semester.
 If one of your group members is not participating in the project, let me know ASAP.
 I can help if I am aware of the issue early, but after the project is due there is little I can do about it.
 If your product is a website, podcast, or video, send it to me via email or bring a flash drive to class to transfer to my computer.
-If you choose to do a pamphlet or flyers, you must bring a hard copy to class for me.
+If you choose to do a pamphlet, you must bring a hard copy to class for me.
 If you are using some other medium/format, check with me about how to turn in your product.
-You are not required to use sources other than your textbook and lecture notes, but if you do you MUST include citations.
+You MUST include citations for all sources used, including images.